Meta-models for transfer learning in source localisation: Representing AE Maps with Gaussian Processes Regression

 \section{Representing AE Maps with Gaussian Processes Regression}

 GPs are used to represent each of these experiments since they offer a flexible tool for regression with natural mechanisms to encode engineering knowledge and domain expertise.
-First, we consider one domain at a time (\Cref{s:mtl} extends the model to consider all experiments in a combined inference).
-The observation noise $\epsilon_i$ is assumed to be normally distributed,
+First, we consider one task at a time (\Cref{s:mtl} extends the model to consider all experiments in a combined inference).
+The additive noise $\epsilon_i$ is assumed to be normally distributed,

-In fact, $\epsilon_i$ will represent more than observation noise, since it captures the combined uncertainty of the $\Delta$ToA extraction, from the raw time series data.
+in practice, $\epsilon_i$ will represent more than observation noise, since it captures the combined uncertainty of the $\Delta$ToA extraction, from the raw time series data.
 Still, as with previous work~\cite{jones2022bayesian,jones2022heteroscedastic, jones2023constraining,hensman2010locating} we found this representation works well in practice.